 Be true to yourself: Make sure that you write in your own words and phrase things in the way you would usually say them - don’t feel that you have to use formal expressions: that’s why you’re writing your own vows, after all!

 Don’t be afraid to include some laughs: Vows don’t have to be completely serious; including some light-hearted promises helps to reflect the real you.

-Avoid words like ‘always’ and ‘never’: Everyone understands that married life is not all plain sailing, so don’t promise perfection.
+Don't think that you must include words like ‘always’ and ‘never’: Everyone understands that married life is not all plain sailing, so don’t feel that you must promise perfection.